ooples/pine_script_docs/source/concepts/Plots.rst

 .. image:: images/Plots-Scale-02.png

 The chart is on the BTCUSD symbol, whose `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ prices are around 40000 during this period.
-Plotting values in the 40000 size makes our RSI plots in the 0-100 range indiscernable.
+Plotting values in the 40000 range makes our RSI plots in the 0-100 range indiscernible.